Kevin-Oudai/my_cpp_solutions/README.md

 # My C++ Solutions

 These are my solutions to the exercises listed inside of Introduction to Programming with C++ (3rd Edition) by Y. Daniel Liang.
 I will not put the exercise problem for the related code since I do not have permission to put it here.
+If you have any code recommendations then leave a pull request.
+However please remember **I am not allowed to complete the program with tools I did not encounter in the book.**

 ## Completed Solutions